 The Finnish Defence Forces Logistics Command

-The Finnish Defence Forces Logistics Command will produce the Defence Forces joint logistics services as well as contribute to the building, maintaining and using of the Defence Forces' capabilities.
+The Finnish Defence Forces Logistics Command produces the Defence Forces joint logistics services as well as contributes to the building, maintaining and using of the Defence Forces' capabilities.

 The objective of the Logistics Command is to improve the cost-effectiveness of defence logistics, eliminate overlapping functions, standardize logistics-related procedures, and ensure operational readiness also under exceptional conditions.